iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 You might find your iPhone has locked itself up right from your pocket, even without awareness.
 This can happen when your finger accidentally triggers the wrong passcode input, resulting in your iPhone becoming disabled.
 So, what to do when you have a disabled iPhone?

-The simplest means is to await the suggested time, then enter to correct passcode to unlock your disabled iPhone.
+The simplest means is to wait the suggested time, and then enter to correct passcode to unlock your disabled iPhone.
 If you can’t remember your passcode when you try again, use iTunes/iCloud to put your iPhone in recovery mode, which allows you to erase the disabled iPhone, giving you access to set it up again.

 How to Unlock Disabled iPhone Using iTunes